-- The applicant adequately demonstrates the need for the project and that it is a cost-effective alternative.
+- The applicant adequately demonstrates the need for the project and that it is a costeffective alternative.
 The discussions regarding the analysis of need and alternatives found in Criteria (3) and (4), respectively, are incorporated herein by reference. - The applicant adequately demonstrates it will provide quality services.
-The discussion regarding quality found in Criteria (1) and (20) is incorporated herein by reference. - The applicant demonstrates that it will provide adequate access to medically underserved populations.
-The discussion regarding access found in Criteria (1) and (13) is incorporated herein by reference.
+The discussions regarding quality found in Criteria (1) and (20) are incorporated herein by reference. - The applicant demonstrates that it will provide adequate access to medically underserved populations.
+The discussions regarding access found in Criteria (1) and (13) are incorporated herein by reference.